UNGlobalPlatform/mega-webscrapper/README.md

-# Mega Webscrapper, Apache NiFi, NLP, OpenNLP
+# Mega Webscrapper, Apache NiFi and OpenNLP

 Mega website scrapper, using Apache NiFi, OpenNLP and Apache xxxx to extract text from documents.